oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/dynamic_profiler/README.md

      ```
     This target runs the executable with the Profiler Runtime Wrapper, creating a `profile.json` data file in the current directory.

-2. Open the Intel&reg; VTune™ Profiler.
+2. Open the Intel&reg; VTune&trade; Profiler.

 3. Follow the instructions in [Import FPGA Data collected with Profiler Runtime Wrapper](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/analyze-performance/accelerators-group/cpu-fpga-interaction-analysis-preview.html#cpu-fpga-interaction-analysis-preview_GUID-31737EA6-79AB-41BB-8361-0DA583109015) to import the `profile.json` file.
 The VTune Profiler will open up the profiling results once the import completes.